By Dr. Sarah Bennett, NMD / July 22, 2019

 Synthetic hormones, such as conjugated equine estrogens (CEE) and medroxyprogesterone (MPA) have been shown to have a higher risk for health concerns like breast cancer and cardiovascular disease.

 As with any other treatment or procedure, HRT can come with some side effects.
-They are generally only seen if symptoms are too high or out of balance, but it’s always important to be aware.
+They are primarily seen when hormone levels are too high or out of balance, but can also be a natural response to hormones in the body.

-Testosterone replacement therapy in men may also stimulate a higher production of red blood cells, making the blood thick and sticky.
-This can make it more difficult for the heart to pump, putting men at higher risk of blood clot or cardiovascular complications if not corrected.
+A greater production of red blood cells can make the blood thick and sticky, more difficult for the heart to pump, and at a higher risk of blood clot or cardiovascular complications if not corrected.
+Therefore, it is important that the managing physician always checks the levels of RBC, Hemoglobin, and Hematocrit at each hormone check.

 There are two types of estrogen that are important to watch: estradiol and estrone.
 It is important that estradiol is at a healthy level for both men and women since it is protective for the heart, bones, vaginal lubrication, collagen production and erectile function.
 If estradiol is too high, Anastrazole may be taken to help suppress the conversion.